6 top tips for long-term saving

 4. Make your money work for you

-And although locking savings away is great for stopping you from raiding them, it’s also good to keep access to at least some of it – because life is what happens when you’re busy making other plans.
+Locking savings away is great for stopping you from raiding them, but it’s a good idea to be able to access at least some of your money at short notice.
+You never know when you might suddenly need it.

 6. Don’t forget tax